-Instructions: As a student you are responsible for setting up meetings with your mentor, being aware of program deadlines and meeting these deadlines, and providing your mentor with information needed for progress reports.
+Instructions: Students are responsible for setting up meetings with their mentor, being aware of program deadlines and meeting these deadlines, and working with their mentor to develop goals regarding their research activities.

-Complete FRP or MS thesis by October 27.
-FRP must be approved by second reader/ MS thesis must be defended and any responses to feedback must be completed by December 1.
+Activity Complete FRP or MS thesis by October 1 .
 Failure to meet this deadline will lead to a one year postponement of Comprehensive Exams.
-Continue any ongoing research projects (aside from thesis or FRP) Present at VCP Research day (at least one Research Day presentation during program attendance is required) Prepare dissertation proposal: develop idea, review literature, decide on methodology and measures) Continue with dissertation into Year 4-5
+Continue any ongoing research projects (aside from thesis or FRP) Present at VCP Research day (at least one Research Day presentation during program attendance is required) Prepare dissertation proposal: develop idea, review literature, decide on methodology and measures Continue with dissertation into Year 4-5